Moving to Tennessee in 2024? Pros, Cons, & Tips BEFORE Moving

-If you're thinking about moving to another state, chances are Tennessee has at least crossed your mind.
+If you're thinking about moving to another state, chances are living in Tennessee has at least crossed your mind.
 You've probably heard about its ideal weather, energetic cities, and diverse attractions that keep generations of visitors coming back.
 On their way home, they often find themselves thinking they should just move to Tennessee for good.
 But it's a big decision that we don't take lightly, which is why we've put together your all-inclusive guide to The Volunteer State complete with a list of pros and cons, cost of living statistics, and the best places to live.
 It'll help you decide if moving to Tennessee should be your next adventure, and provide insight into the best spots to call home.

 What Are The Major Cities In Tennessee?